460 S&W Ammo

 History of .460 Smith and Wesson Magnum Ammunition

-The .460 S&W Magnum offers the shooter a powerful cartridge that extends the effective range of the pistol hunter to unprecedented distances.
-It also provides excellent accuracy and has a wide variety of bullet designs and loads for it.
+The effective range of the pistol hunter reaches unprecedented distances with the powerful .460 S&W Magnum.
+The accuracy is excellent and there are a wide variety of bullet designs and loads for the caliber.

 Discuss 460 S&W ammunition by adding your comment to the 0 comments below or by asking a new question